-College students who are not citizens or legal permanent residents of the United States are not eligible for State of federal financial assistance because of their immigration status.
+College students who are not citizens or legal permanent residents of the United States are not eligible for State or Federal financial assistance because of their immigration status.
 In addition, they are generally classified as international students and therefore are required to pay higher tuition and fees.

 This is an informative resource guide of scholarships undocumented students are eligible for, intended for students, parents, and educators.
 Seattle University and the Office of Multicultural Affairs are not a direct provider of the scholarships on this list.
 If you are interested in any of the scholarships listed here, please contact the organization directly using the information provided.

-- Ready.
-Set.
-Grad.
-This website was recently launched and has information to help students who are undocumented with steps starting in 6th grade through college!
+- Washington Student Achievement Council.
+This website has information to help students who are undocumented with steps starting in 6th grade through college!
+You can find information on how to apply for the WASFA (Washington Application for State Financial Aid).

 - Real Hope WA.
 A web site dedicated to helping Washington state undocumented students go to college.
 This web site is intended to: help undocumented students access higher education — colleges and universities, and apply for and receive public financial aid for college.